rohanbeingsocial/ADV_Calculator-Python/README.md

 Handles invalid inputs with appropriate error messages.
 Provides a user-friendly menu interface.
 Keeps running until the user chooses to exit.

+A few things to keep in mind :
+This is part of an excercise to improve my ability to create stuff in python using online tools in fastest time possible